 Individual performance of each executive officer is reviewed at least annually.
 Keyera does not assign formal weighting or quantitative measures to individual performance factors.
 The executive officers are evaluated based on a subjective assessment of their respective contribution to: the achievement of Keyera's overall business strategy, goals and financial performance; the performance of their business unit or particular reporting areas, including financial results, operations and health and safety performance; their management, mentoring and leadership skills; effectiveness of risk identification and mitigation; and their overall role as part of the leadership team.
 The results of these reviews are presented to the Compensation and Governance Committee.
-In 2014, the Compensation and Governance Committee was responsible for assessing the performance of the Chief Executive Officer and the President and Chief Operating Officer and met with both of them in camera following Committee meetings.
-In light of the changes in management structure in 2015, the Committee will be responsible for assessing the performance of the Executive Chair and the President and Chief Executive Officer, and will continue the practice of meeting with them in camera.
+The Compensation and Governance Committee is responsible for assessing the performance of the President and Chief Executive Officer and meets him in camera following Committee meetings.
+Because of the unique nature of the Executive Chair role, the Board of Directors has determined that this position is not eligible for incentive awards under the STIP program and therefore an individual performance weighting is not assigned to the Executive Chair.